Sorry, you need to enable JavaScript to visit this website.

 Youth employment measures

-The Investigo programme will cover the recruitment of young researchers in public research organisations, public universities, technology centres and other public and private entities involved in a research project.
+• The Investigo programme, which facilitates the recruitment of young researchers into public research organisations, universities, technology centres and other public and private entities.
+This programme is aimed at fostering youth engagement research and innovation projects, which are crucial for Spain's recovery and transformation.

 Flexicurity measures focusing on young people

-In the Action Plan 22-24 of the Youth Strategy 2030, measures on empowerment, decent employment and youth entrepreneurship are mentioned.
-The most relevant measures of this plan aim to reverse the labour model based on the precariousness of employment.
-This new model is based on decent, stable and well-paid work, equal opportunities and work-life balance.
+In the Action Plan 2022-2024 of the Youth Strategy 2030, the emphasis is on empowerment, decent employment and youth entrepreneurship.
+One of the core measures is to reverse the labour model, that has historically been based on the precariousness of employment.
+This new model prioritizes decent, stable and well-paid work, equal opportunities and work-life balance.

 Reconciliation of private and working life for young people